Research is the vital link between audiology's present and its still-to-be-discovered future.

 The American Academy of Audiology is pleased to support research by new investigators and scientists through the general Research Grants in Hearing and Balance Program.
 This program is generously supported by the American Academy of Audiology Foundation.
 The development of this research grants program underscores the commitment of the Academy and the American Academy of Audiology Foundation to the promotion of research among audiologists.
 This program provides a means for encouraging research as part of a student's training program and for the development of new scientists within our profession.

-The 2022 grant application system will open in the fall 2021.
+The 2022 grant application system is now closed.